Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 3. Click the [CAPTURE] button.
     A confirmation message is displayed.
 The status of the authorization transaction has changed to **Success**.
-    By using the *Original reference*, you can now follow up this case under the menu entry *Payments and captures*. <!---Stefan ist das richtig?-->
+    By using the *Original reference*, you can now follow up this case under the menu entry *Payments and captures*.